-For certain particularly vulnerable individuals, such as women and children, if the actor of persecution or serious harm is the (extended) family, tribe or community (e.g. fasliya marriage, FGM), taking into account the reach of these actors and the lack of State protection, IPA would in general not meet the requirement of safety.
+For certain particularly vulnerable individuals, such as women and children, if the actor of persecution or serious harm is the family or community (e.g. forced marriage, honour crime), taking into account the lack of State protection and their vulnerability to potential new forms of persecution or serious harm, IPA would in general not be safe.

-See the section Actors of persecution or serious harm.
+See also Actors of persecution or serious harm.

 ► whether or not the profile of the applicant is considered a priority target and/or a threat by the actor of persecution or serious harm

-The profile of the applicant could make him or her a priority target for the State or for insurgent groups, increasing the likelihood that the actor of persecution or serious harm would attempt to trace the applicant in the potential IPA location.
+The profile of the applicant could make him or her a priority target, increasing the likelihood that the actor of persecution or serious harm would attempt to trace him/her in Damascus City.

 ► other risk-enhancing circumstances

-The information under the section Analysis of particular profiles with regard to qualification for refugee status should be used to assist in this assessment.
+The information under the section Refugee status should be used to assist in this assessment.

 Availability of protection against persecution or serious harm

-Alternatively, the case officer may determine that the requirement of safety is satisfied if the applicant would have access to protection against persecution or serious harm, as defined in Article 7 QD, in the area where IPA is considered.
-In the case of persecution by the State, a presumption of non-availability of State protection applies.
+Alternatively, it may be determined that the requirement of safety is satisfied if the applicant would have access to protection against persecution or serious harm, as defined in Article 7 QDActors of protection, the possibility to consider the criterion of safety satisfied in relation to availability of protection would be limited to very exceptional cases. in the area where IPA is considered.
+However, in light of the analysis in the chapter